Suspension Mechanics@IITB

-Our group studies the dynamics of anisotropic particles suspended in fluid flows — a key problem in understanding the microphysics of complex suspensions.
-Such systems are found across nature and industry, ranging from blood and pulp suspensions all the way to clouds that play a crucial role in the earth-atmosphere radiation budget.
+Our group studies the dynamics of particles suspended in fluid flows — a key problem in understanding the microphysics of complex suspensions.
+Such systems are found across nature and industry, ranging from blood and pulp suspensions all the way to Cirrus clouds that play a crucial role in the earth-atmosphere radiation budget.
+We use theoretical models and numerical simulations to investigate how particle motion and orientation influences the bulk properties of a suspension.
+Our research lies at the intersection of fluid mechanics, applied mathematics and computational physics, aiming to bridge microscopic particle behavior with macroscopic flow phenomena.

 Research Themes